 \section{Abstract}

-The NBA Draft lottery is designed to promote competitive balance by awarding better draft positions to weaker teams, but it creates incentives to deliberately lose, a practice known as tanking.
-We propose a draft mechanism that is simultaneously practical, incentive-compatible, and advantages weaker teams.
-The \textbf{Carry-Over Lottery Allocation (COLA) Draft Mechanism} represents a paradigm shift in evaluating team quality, replacing a single season's standings with playoff outcomes over multiple years.
-COLA uses a draft lottery where every non-playoff team receives the same number of lottery tickets, removing incentives to lose additional games after elimination.
-Lottery tickets that do not win a top draft pick carry over to future lotteries, while playoff success or winning a top pick diminishes a team's accumulated tickets.
-Over time, COLA rewards teams with poor long-term performance and less prior draft assistance.
-By retaining the lottery format, COLA preserves transparency and fan engagement.
+The NBA draft can incentivize teams to deliberately lose.
+We propose a draft mechanism that is practical, incentive-compatible, and favors weaker teams.
+The Carry-Over Lottery Allocation (COLA) framework represents a paradigm shift in evaluating team quality, replacing single season standings with multi-year playoff outcomes.
+In our proposed mechanism, every non-playoff team receives the same number of lottery tickets, removing incentives to lose.
+Lottery tickets carry over to future lotteries, but playoff success or winning a top pick diminishes a team’s accumulated tickets.
+The lottery is familiar and preserves fan engagement.

-Real-world implementation challenges are addressed to demonstrate feasibility, including transitioning from the current system, handling traded draft picks, and accommodating draft classes of varying strength.
-The most significant challenge occurs in years with exceptionally strong draft classes, where teams may prefer missing the playoffs in order to gain lottery access, violating a foundational assumption: that teams prefer playoff success to lottery participation.
-We provide a solution to this problem, employing a truth-elicitation mechanism to identify such years and expand lottery eligibility to include as many playoff teams as necessary to preserve anti-tanking incentives.
+Implementation challenges are addressed to demonstrate feasibility, including transitioning to COLA, handling trades, and accommodating draft classes of varying strength.
+For exceptionally strong classes, teams may prefer the lottery to the playoffs.
+We provide a solution, employing a truth-elicitation mechanism to identify such years and expanding lottery eligibility to include as many playoff teams as necessary to preserve incentive compatibility.